If you are already an experienced dropshipper, you should know how important it is to constantly be searching for winning products.

 1. Flow charts:

-By having flowcharts in place, it allows the team member to complete their tasks without having to come to you for any approval.
+Having flowcharts in place allows the team member to complete their tasks without having to come to you for any approval.

 For example: Product research flowchart.

-You’ve set a strict criteria for your product research team.
+You’ve set strict criteria for your product research team.

-In order for the product to be qualified to be tested, it needs to first fulfill 5 criterias.
+In order for the product to be qualified to be tested, it needs to first fulfill 5 criteria.

 Here’s how you can build the flow.